 For Claude Code:

-claude mcp add toolpiper -- ~/.toolpiper/mcpFor Cursor and other JSON-config clients, add ToolPiper to your MCP server list pointing to the same binary.
+claude mcp add --transport http toolpiper http://127.0.0.1:9998/mcpFor Cursor and other JSON-config clients, add ToolPiper to your MCP server list with the same URL and an http transport type.

 All inference runs locally.
 Chat, transcribe, speak, embed, OCR, image analysis, pose detection, and video upscale execute on your Mac.
 Your prompts, audio, and documents never leave the machine.

-Social and research tools (GitHub, Hacker News, Reddit, X, YouTube) make network requests to fetch public data.
+Social and research tools (GitHub, Hacker News, Reddit, Google Search Console, YouTube) make network requests to fetch public data.
 Browser automation interacts with whatever page is loaded in Chrome, which may involve network traffic.
 Desktop control operates entirely on your local system.

 Is this free?